 - Conducted numerous disease specific assessments (DSAs) in the six END in Africa countries, including transmission assessment surveys (TAS) and pre-TAS for LF; epidemiological (epi) and entomological (ento) surveys for onchocerciasis; trachoma surveillance and impact assessment surveys; and sentinel site surveys for SCH and STH.

-- Overall project administration, coordination, and grant management, including supporting the countries in meeting USAID’s reporting, spending and cost sharing requirements.
+- Successful management of overall project administration, coordination, and grants, including supporting the countries in meeting USAID’s reporting, spending and cost sharing requirements.

-- Support and technical assistance for national NTD control program (NTDCP) monitoring and evaluation (M&E) activities, such as completing World Health Organization (WHO) surveys, developing country work plans, and compiling, assessing, reporting and interpreting mass drug administration (MDA) data.
-In the first half of FY 2013, END in Africa staff trained NTDCPs on the new program workbooks and in collaboration with Envision program partner RTI, reviewed and streamlined the quality of the data captured.
+- Support and provision of technical assistance for national NTD control program (NTDCP) monitoring and evaluation (M&E) activities, such as completing World Health Organization (WHO) surveys, developing country work plans, and compiling, assessing, reporting and interpreting mass drug administration (MDA) data.
+END in Africa staff have also trained NTDCPs on the new program workbooks and in collaboration with Envision program partner RTI, reviewed and streamlined the quality of the data captured.

-According to currently available data, the END in Africa project provided more than 89.1 million NTD treatments to over 44.1 million people in Burkina Faso, Niger, Sierra Leone, Togo and Ghana.
+According to currently available data, the END in Africa project provided more than 464 million NTD treatments to over 221 million people in Burkina Faso, Cote d’Ivoire, Ghana, Niger, Sierra Leone, and Togo.

 Photo Credit: Helen Keller International